Potemkin Stairs: Construction

 Odesa, perched on a high steppe plateau, needed direct access to the harbor below it.
 Before the stairs were constructed, winding paths and crude wooden stairs were the only access to the harbor.

+In 1837, the decision was made to build a "monstrous staircase", which was constructed between 1837 and 1841.
 The original 200 stairs were commissioned by Prince Mikhail Semyonovich Vorontsov, the regional governor-general, as both a gift to his wife Elżbieta née Branicka and to gain support from the local elites, many of whom lived at the top of the future staircase along Prymorskyi Boulevard.
 Accordingly, they were originally referred to variously as the Primorsky Stairs, or alternatively as the Boulevard Stairs or Giant Stairs.

-They were designed in 1837 by Italian architect Francesco Boffo and St. Petersburg architects Avraam Melnikov and Pot'e.
+They were designed in 1837 by Swiss architect Francesco Boffo and St. Petersburg architects Avraam Melnikov and Pot'e.
 The staircase cost 800,000 rubles to build.

-In 1837, the decision was made to build a "monstrous staircase", which was constructed between 1837 and 1841.
+Greenish-grey sandstone from the Austrian port of Trieste (now in Italy) was shipped in.
 English engineer John Upton supervised construction.
 Upton had fled Britain while on bail for forgery.

-Upton went on to oversee the construction of the huge dry-docks constructed in Sevastopol and completed in 1853.
+Upton would go on to oversee the construction of the huge dry-docks constructed in Sevastopol and completed in 1853.

-Greenish-grey sandstone from the Austrian port of Trieste (now in Italy) was shipped in.
+Later history

+On the left side of the stairs, a funicular railway was built in 1906 to transport people up and down instead of walking.